amatter23/Freelance-Task-Manager/README.md

 Your feedback and contributions can enhance the Freelancer Job Tracker.
 Please consider opening issues or submitting pull requests to improve the platform.

 ## Contact 📬
-For any queries, suggestions, or collaborative efforts, feel free to reach out to [Your Email Here](mailto:matterahmed36@gmail.com) or connect on [LinkedIn](https://www.linkedin.com/in/ahmedmatter23/).
+For any queries, suggestions, or collaborative efforts, feel free to reach out to [Email](mailto:matterahmed36@gmail.com) or connect on [LinkedIn](https://www.linkedin.com/in/ahmedmatter23/).